 CCD Linear Imaging Devices (LIDs) have made possible the new generation of fast facsimile machines now reaching the market.
 They are also used in high speed mail sorting, rapid non-contact inspection and quality control measurement, and "smart" computer-controlled material handling systems.
-Real-time aerial mapping, reconnaissance, and surveillance systems have been improved by the application of high resolution LIDs as optical sensors.
+Real-time aerial mapping, reconnaissance, and surveillance systems have been improved by the applicameras for military systems (Figure 1).